yochaigal/cairn/wip/2e/dungeon-seeds.md

 **Lore**: _Study_. _Decor_.

-Bookshelves wrap around every inch of wall, heaps of **books** stacked on dusty **shelves**.
+Bookshelves wrap around every inch of wall, their dusty **shelves** stacked with heaps of **books**.
 An unlit **candelabra** hangs from the ceiling.

+- **Shelves**: Despite the lack of furniture, the room looks like it may have been a well-used study at one time.
 - **Books**: Untouched for decades.
 Clearing the dust from the spines reveal all manner of subjects.
   - Nearly every word in every book has been blacked out in stark black.
-- **Shelves**: Despite the lack of furniture, the room looks like it may have been a well-used study at one time.
 - **Candelabra**: Unusual design, worth 500gp (four slots, brittle).
   - The candles (5 uses) are still accessible (assuming they can be reached).
-When lit, they produce around 20ft of darkness that is impenetrable my non-magical light.
+When lit, they produce around 20ft of darkness that is impenetrable by non-magical light.
 They were placed here as a final insult against the old study.

 ### 6 - The Fractured Hall